confluentinc/ksql/docs/concepts/ksql-architecture.rst

 KSQL Creates the Physical Plan
 ==============================

-From the logical plan, KSQL engine creates the physical plan, which is a specific kind of Kafka Streams application with a schema.
+From the logical plan, the KSQL engine creates the physical plan, which is a Kafka Streams DSL application with a schema.

-Kafka Streams DSL with schema.
-KStream  → SchemaKStream (KStream + Schema)
-KTable     → SchemaKTable (KTable + Schema)
+* KSQL Stream – rendered as `SchemaKStream.java <https://github.com/confluentinc/ksql/blob/master/ksql-engine/src/main/java/io/confluent/ksql/structured/SchemaKStream.java>`__,
+  which is a KStream with Schema
+* KSQL Table – rendered as `SchemaKTable.java <https://github.com/confluentinc/ksql/blob/master/ksql-engine/src/main/java/io/confluent/ksql/structured/SchemaKTable.java>`__,
+  which is a KTable with Schema
+* Schema awareness – provided by the `SchemaRegistryClient <https://github.com/confluentinc/schema-registry/blob/master/client/src/main/java/io/confluent/kafka/schemaregistry/client/SchemaRegistryClient.java>`__.

-Traverse the logical plan and create a Kafka Streams application
+The KSQL engine traverses the logical plan and emits Kafka Streams API calls:

 #.
-First step is the source (SchemaKStream with info from metastore)
+Define the source – SchemaKStream or SchemaKTable with info from the KSQL metastore
 #.
-Filter, which produces another SchemaKStream
+Filter – produces another SchemaKStream
 #.
-Projection, which is the SELECT function
+Projection – the SELECT function
 #.
-Apply aggregation (multiple steps, may need to re-partition data if it's not keyed by GROUP BY phrase) rekey, groupby, aggregate
+Apply aggregation – Multiple steps: rekey, groupby, aggregate.
+May need to re-partition data if it's not keyed with a GROUP BY phrase.
 #.
-Filter (HAVING)
+Filter – HAVING
 #.
-Projection for result (select())
+Projection for result – select()

 .. image:: ../img/ksql-statement-physical-plan.gif
    :alt: Diagram showing how the KSQL engine creates a physical plan for a KSQL statement
    :align: center